The Sobolev Wavefront Set of the Causal Propagator in Finite Regularity: Pseudodifferential Operators with Non-smooth Symbols

 In the sequel we shall apply the Klein-Gordon operator also to functions and distributions on $M\times M$.
-Using the coordinates in Eqs.\eqref{xcoord},\eqref{xicoord} and \eqref{doublecoord}, we distinguish the cases, where $P$ acts on the first set of variables $(t, x)$ or on the second {set} $(s, y)$, and write $P_{(t,x)}$ and $P_{(s,y)}$, respectively.
-The associated symbols $P_{(t,x)}(\txx,\txixi)$ and $P_{(s,y)}(\txx,\txixi)$ formally depend on the full set of (co-)variables $(\txx,\txixi)$, however, only the (co-)variables associated with either $(t, x)$ or $( s,y)$ show up:
+Using the coordinates in Eqs. \eqref{xcoord},\eqref{xicoord} and \eqref{doublecoord}, we distinguish the cases, where $P$ acts on the first set of variables $(t, x)$ or on the second {set} $(s, y)$, and write $P_{(t,x)}$ and $P_{(s,y)}$, respectively.
+Explicitly,

 In particular,